 Start your search on Instagram.
 Scrolling through visuals is a quicker way to identify potential brand alignment.
 Instagram displays the top posts (meaning the ones with the most engagement) around that hashtag.

 If someone catches your eye, click over to their profile and do a deeper dive to determine whether they’d be a good fit.
 You can also do hashtag research on Twitter to identify the top posts.

+Look for local bloggers.
 You’re a local business.
 That means local influencers are the most effective in driving foot traffic into your store.
 Do some Googling to try to identify local people writing about your space.

 For example, if you’re a new bakery in Nashville, look for local food bloggers or even people covering lifestyle topics in the area.
 A simple keyword search (something like “Nashville food bloggers”) can get you started.